top of page

 • Outdoor Event planning

-You can find local events and opportunities via organizations such as the Bureau of Land Management, State and National Park programs, The Nature Conservancy, and U.S. Fish and Wildlife.
 Each of these programs welcomes volunteers, so if you have the time, you can help several!

 Find a Social Media Group

 Many communities and clubs use Facebook groups to organize events and meetups.
 Social media is an easy place to create massive networks on any topic.
 Each online hiking community has hundreds or even thousands of members posting regularly about events, so there's always something coming up.
-Forum boards such as BackCountryGear and BackpackingLight are also great options for anyone not on social media who wants to find some company for the trail.
+Forum boards such as BackpackingLight are also great options for anyone not on social media who wants to find some company for the trail.

 Taking in the View with a Buddy: Paugusset State Forest, CT - Photo Credit: Bryan Donoghue

-How to Choose a Hiking or Backpacking Buddy
+How to Choose a Hiking Buddy

 The right hiking partner should share your passion for the outdoors, but that's just the starting point.
 Hiking is a versatile experience, and people enjoy different aspects of it.